COMMON NAME (SCIENTIFIC NAME)Choloepus didactylus

 Males are solitary, females can be found in groups.
 Females will give birth to a single young after a 10 month gestation.
 Mothers will carry their young for up to nine months after birth, but the young obtain the strength to move on their own after 5 weeks.
 Females reach sexual maturity at 3 years old, males at 4-5 years old.
 Although they spend most of their time up in trees, they are also skilled swimmers.
 This skill is very helpful for traveling across rivers or streams that are commonly found in their wet habitat.

-They will live about 10-15 years in the wild and over 30 years in captivity.
+They will live about 10-15 years in the wild and over 30 years in human care.

 Sloths are found in the rainforests of Central and South America.
 Unfortunately, their habitat is getting destroyed due to excessive logging.
 Human encroachment is also an issue.
 Sloths and their fellow rainforest animals are being driven out of their homes.
 Humans will also poach sloths for their fur.